wmigor/godot-mono-custom-resource-register/README.md

 ## Settings

-(Open Project -> ProjectSettings -> General -> CustomResourceRegister:
+Project -> ProjectSettings -> General -> CustomResourceRegister:
 * ScriptsFolder - Scripts folder.
 The path to the script is calculated as follows: $"{ScriptsFolder}/{class.Namespace}/{class.Name}.cs"
 * ClassPrefix - Prefix the class name to sort in the inspector